vitessio/website/content/en/blog/2020-01-06-vitess-graduation-retrospective.md

 With the continued support of our open source maintainers and contributors, it slowly became obvious that Vitess had naturally reached the graduation requirements without directly trying.
 Sugu’s confidence continued into this period, as he believed that graduation was mostly a formality at this point.
 While many shared his confidence, the graduation process had changed since the last graduating project.

 The formal process starts with a Pull Request on the TOC repository with answers to the Graduation Criteria.
-As mentioned before, the incubation criteria has evolved since February 2018 (and in some respects, some of the incubation criteria are harder to meet).
+As mentioned before, the incubation criteria had evolved since February 2018 (and in some respects, some of the incubation criteria are harder to meet).
 To accommodate for this, we included answers for both versions of the criteria.
 After our requirements were verified, we were given a date to present to the TOC.
 Even after verification, we had one more test to pass; a due diligence checkup from a TOC member.

 ### Due Diligence